nosco/hx/docs/how-to.md

   ...)
 ```

+A few examples:
+- using Material UI's `withStyles` HOC can be found in the [material ui examples](../examples/workshop/material.cljs).
+- Using the DragSource and DropTarget HOC in the [react-dnd example](../examples/workshop/material.cljs)

 ## Use children-as-function / render props

 Like above, we'd prefer to use hooks, but many 3rd party libraries expose